Know Your Tax Liability | Calculate Your Income Tax Now!

 There are few exemptions to Section 56(2) of the Income Tax Act, as follows:

 However, you cannot consider gifts received from the local authority under this section.
-Additionally, the term ‘relative’ extends to siblings, spouse, spouse’s sibling, any blood relative, parent sibling, blood relative of spouse, or offspring of the blood relative or spouse.
+Additionally, the term ‘relative’ extends to husband, wife, brother or sister, or any lineal ascendant or descendant of the individual.

 Taxation of Property Transactions under Section 56(2)(x)